Ekeunechristian/Ekeunechristian/README.md

  ![Docker](https://img.shields.io/badge/Docker-2496ED?style=flat&logo=docker&logoColor=white)
  ![Kubernetes](https://img.shields.io/badge/Kubernetes-326CE5?style=flat&logo=kubernetes&logoColor=white)

-I have foundational knowledge in these technologies and am continuously working to develop my skills further.
+I have **foundational knowledge** in these technologies and am continuously working to develop my skills further.

 ## 📁 Projects

 I've worked on a variety of projects that showcase my abilities and interests.
-You can explore them in the **Projects** section of my portfolio.
+You can explore them in the **Projects** section of my GitHub.
 Each project reflects my journey and learning process in the world of coding.

 ## 🌐 Personal Portfolio